JaninduDiz/my-weekly-planner/DEPLOYMENT.md

-# Deployment Guide for Weekly Goals
+# Deployment Guide for Weekly Planner

 ## 🚀 Deploy to Vercel (Recommended)